The most important email communication skills are writing clear messages, structuring emails so they are easy to scan, and replying at the right time.

 The 10 golden rules of email etiquette include:

-Following these rules enhances your professional appearance and communication effectiveness.
+Following these rules enhances your professional appearance and improves your email communication skills.

 4. How do you describe email skills on a resume?